enter here

 parsons school of art and design, the new school, mfa program in visual art, nyc

-medrar for video art, cairo, egypt (present)
+medrar for video art, cairo, egypt

 university of arts helsinki, finland

-rania has lived, taught and studied on the continents of africa, europe and turtle island (north america). she is the daughter of egyptian immigrants to the u.s., who returned to egypt, where rania lived between 2007-2016, spanning years of revolution and counter revolution. rania is the mother of one daughter. she lives with her family on stolen lenapehoking land, colonially known as brooklyn, new york city.
+rania has lived, taught and studied on the continents of africa, europe and turtle island (north america). she is the daughter of egyptian immigrants to the u.s. who returned to cairo, where rania lived between 2007-2016, across years of revolution and counter revolution. rania is the mother of one daughter, and lives and works in the land known as new york city.

-more information/ faq
+faq

 support our work

-cinema antiplastique is an autonomous institution. our commitment to a free Palestine and more leads us to sustain our studio through ticket sales, commissions and community support. we will soon have a link here to make a tax deductable donation to our scholarship fund, sliding scale and community programming,
+cinema antiplastique is an autonomous institution. our commitment to a free Palestine, reparations and indigenous led environmental justice leads us to sustain our work directly through ticket sales, commissions and community support.

 we appreciate you!